sci-42ver/SICP_SDF/sicp_notes.md

 - > Section 3.3.4 describes one such language.
 - >  Such a definition skirts a deep issue that we are not yet ready to address: the meaning of “sameness” in a programming language.
 We will return to this in Chapter 3 (Section 3.1.3).
 - > In Chapter 3 (Section 3.3.3) we will see how to implement these and other operations for manipulating tables.
+- > In Chapter 3 we will return to message passing, and we will see that it can be a powerful tool for structuring simulation programs.
 ### 4
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.